So you’re having a baby!

 How can I get great maternity clothes on a budget?

-It can be tempting to stock up on maternity clothes, especially as your belly starts to show (and no, these aren’t covered by your FSA!), but keep in mind that in a few months, you may be sticking them in the bottom of a suitcase.
+It can be tempting to stock up on maternity clothes, especially as your belly starts to show (and no, these aren’t covered by your FSA!).
+But keep in mind that in a few months, you may be sticking them in the bottom of a suitcase.
 Many budget-conscious moms-to-be will buy a pair or two of maternity pants and stick to dresses and flowy shirts they can slip back into their wardrobe once the baby is out.
 Other mamas use sites like ThredUP which let you rock pre-loved maternity clothes at a much more affordable price point.
 Go wherever your budget takes you mama, but know that you can find relatively inexpensive maternity clothes, and even rock skinny jeans for about $40.

 What about extras like prenatal vitamins?

-Prenatal vitamins are relatively inexpensive (even on the high end, a 4 month supply will run you about $40) and will help ensure that you cover any nutritional gaps you may have during pregnancy.
+Prenatal vitamins are relatively inexpensive (even on the high end, a four-month supply will run you about $40) and will help ensure that you cover any nutritional gaps you may have during pregnancy.
 Talk to your doctor about the prenatal vitamins she or he recommends and buy a few bottles.
 Bonus!
 Prenatal vitamins can actually be paid for using your FSA or HSA so they’re a health and financial win.

 What will childbirth education classes run me?

 Especially if you’re a first time mom, it will most likely be worth it to take a few childbirth education classes so you have an idea of what to expect when you’re giving birth.
 Your hospital may offer these classes for low or no cost to you.
 Sometimes, insurance will also cover some or part of the cost (ask your insurance company this too!)
 You can also use your FSA or HSA to pay for the classes, as long as the class is related to the process of childbirth (which means classes on your emotional state, potential pregnancy discomforts, post-baby care, etc. won’t be covered).
-On the high end, you can expect a place like Stork and Cradle in NYC to cost $350 for 4 classes, but they also take some insurance, so it’s always worth checking out.
+On the high end, you can expect a place like Stork and Cradle in NYC to cost $350 for four classes, but they also take some insurance, so it’s always worth checking out.

 Ask your insurance company if they can help you estimate this amount too.
-Once you’ve recovered a little from the sticker shock, divide the number by 9 to get an idea of what you would need to save monthly towards the hospital bills.
+Once you’ve recovered a little from the sticker shock, divide the number by nine to get an idea of what you would need to save monthly towards the hospital bills.
 Then cut that number in half and make it a mini-goal to save at least that amount each month so when the hospital bills do come, you’ll be able to cover a portion of them and pay significantly less interest on any funds you do need to borrow to pay for the rest of the bill.